 then, subject to the Priority Principles in paragraph [2.5], decisions of the Committee under this paragraph [2] in respect of the Proposed Service Change shall be made by the vote of Committee Representatives of the Relevant Customer Class(es) only.

-Where a Proposed Non-Modification Service Change would have an Adverse Impact within paragraph [2.4.1] (a) or (b) on Customers of any Customer Class, then decisions of the Committee under this paragraph [2] in respect of the Proposed Service Change shall only be made by the Unanimous Decision in a Full Vote of the Committee.
+[Where a Proposed Non-Modification Service Change would have an Adverse Impact within paragraph [2.4.1] (a) or (b) on Customers of any Customer Class, then decisions of the Committee under this paragraph [2] in respect of the Proposed Service Change shall only be made by the Unanimous Decision in a Full Vote of the Committee.]

 Classification of Proposed Service Changes